contactjittu/trends/nodejs/basic.md

 In Node.js, `spawn()`, `exec()`, and `fork()` are methods provided by the `child_process` module to create new child processes.
 Here's how they differ:

 1. **spawn()**: The `spawn()` method launches a new process with a given command.
-It returns a stream with `data`, `error` and `end` events¹.
+It returns a stream with `data`, `error` and `end` events.
 This method is best suited for processes that produce large amounts of data and can be used to read or write data sequentially.

 2. **exec()**: The `exec()` method is similar to `spawn()`, but it runs a shell command in a new process.
 It buffers the command's generated output and passes the whole output value to a callback function (if one was provided) or returns a promise if no callback was provided.
 This method is best suited for processes that produce a limited amount of data.